ositowang/thirtyDaysJS/takeAway.md

 ## Day16-17

 1. `mousemove` can be triggerred on the child element, so we need to be careful about the real coordination reference.

+## Day18-19

+1. no news.
+Bunch of Video API learned.